taivlam/aur-mpr-packages/AUR/mudita-center-appimage/README.md

 version the application, as this is the only binary file available for Mudita Center from [GitHub](https://github.com/mudita/mudita-center).

+This is the first AUR package I adopted.

 ## Change these items after every upstream update
 * `pkgver`
 * `pkgrel` (if needed)